ophub/amlogic-s9xxx-openwrt/router-config/README.md

 openwrt-install
 ```

-When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/common-files/files/usr/bin/openwrt-install), `select the name` of the Amlogic S9xxx STB you own in the menu.
+When writing into EMMC through `openwrt-install`, `select the name` of the Amlogic S9xxx STB you own in the menu.

 For more OpenWrt firmware .dtb files are in the [amlogic-dtb](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb) directory.
 You can use the `openwrt_s905x3_v*.img` firmware to install via USB hard disk.
-When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/common-files/files/usr/bin/openwrt-install), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the Amlogic S9xxx STB you own.
+When writing into EMMC through `openwrt-install`, [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the Amlogic S9xxx STB you own.

 ## 9. Update firmware